 - In a bowl, mix wheat starch and Knorr Vegetable Seasoning. - Slice onions thinly with a peeler or mandolin.
-Take the excess juice from the onions with a kitchen towel. - Mix onions with the seasoned starch. - Heat the oil to 160°C and deep-fry the onions until golden brown and crisp.
+Add Knorr Arrabbiata Sauce and Knorr Take the excess juice from the onions with Vegetable Seasoning and stir. a kitchen towel. • Add water and bring to the boil. - Mix onions with the seasoned starch. - Heat the oil to 160°C and deep-fry the onions until golden brown and crisp.